Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 ┌─[rang3r@parrot]─[~/Projects/machines/BountyHunter]
 ```

 The tester browsed to port 80.
-Browsing the pages led to the "http://10.10.11.100/log_submit.php" page which contained a service for reporting bugs.
+Browsing the web site led to the "http://10.10.11.100/log_submit.php" page which contained a service for reporting bugs.
 The tester tested and discovered that the "data" parameter for the logging system is vulnerble to XML External Entity Injection.

-This allowed the tester to create a custom entities and reference it in the request.
+This allowed the tester to create a custom entity and reference it in the request.
 The service encodes the request using base64 and percent-encoding (URL), therefore the tester used the decoder feature on burp suite to encode and decode requests.
-To decode requires URL then base64, to encode to be back to the server requires the reverse base64 then url.
+To decode requires URL then base64, to encode the request to be sent back to the server requires the reverse, base64 then url.

 ```unencodered data
 <?xml  version="1.0" encoding="ISO-8859-1"?>